Learn / Blog / Article

 This last one is the catch-all that lets our customers give us feedback whenever and wherever they want.
 Its real value is how in-the-moment it is—especially when it’s coming from qualified customers.
 Allowing detractors to walk you through their pain points or what went wrong can provide valuable (if painful) insight into your product/service’s functionality and how to improve it.

-We know from our own negative experiences using websites that when something annoys us, we don’t want to fill out a form or open a support ticket.
-We want to let someone know right away.
+We know from our own negative experiences using websites that when something annoys us, we don’t want to fill out an online feedback form or open a support ticket: we want to let someone know right away.
 And if we can’t, we leave.
 Probably upset, and not very likely to recommend the company.

 We definitely don’t want our customers to do that, which is why we use Incoming Feedback—a small widget that lets users immediately give feedback at any point in their experience:

 The responses we’ve gotten from Incoming Feedback have been critical in helping us uncover what we need to fix right away to keep our customers happy.
 Practical example: During one of our product team’s monthly investigations, they spotted negative feedback from users whose heat maps were not showing up correctly: